LeaseLoco

 Can You Extend a Car Lease?

-If you want to extend your contract on a leased car for less than 6 months, then ask for an informal extension, or a formal extension if you want to extend for more than 6 months.
+If you want to extend the contract on your lease car for less than 6 months, ask for an informal extension.
+Or for more than 6 months, ask for a formal extension.

 How Long Can I Renew My Lease Contract For?